 Having commonly used items stored in a shelf stable form in our homes can reduce a lot of stress!
 How many times a month do you run to the store for milk (or eggs or bread etc).
 I’ll bet you rarely leave the store with just milk (especially if your husband makes the run and he is anything like my husband).
 So, having it stored at home can save you time and money.

 But what if the grocery store ran out of milk for a time?
 This happens more often than you might think.
 Most grocery stores have less than a 24 hour supply of food available for all the people in their community.
 On a normal day, not everyone is shopping every day, so it works out.
 But what if there was some sort of disaster in your area…even a small disaster?
 There would be a lot more people at the store and the milk would be gone pretty quickly.
 Even if the disaster were not local it could affect the transportation of milk to you for a period of time.
 So, store a bit just in case.
+The best part of storing dehydrated milk powder is its expiration date, which is longer than whole liquid milk.
+And the great way to store is using air-tight containers so that the powder does not trap moisture.

 And if you are only going to store one food item, milk is a good choice.
 It provides hydration and a good amount of nutrients as well.
 You can sustain life for quite a while drinking just milk.